adefossez/julius/README.md

 Computing convolutions with very large kernels (>= 128) and a stride of 1 can be much faster using FFT.
 This implements the same API as `torch.nn.Conv1d` and `torch.nn.functional.conv1d` but with a FFT backend.
 Dilation and groups are not supported.
+FFTConv will be faster on CPU even for relatively small tensors (a few dozen channels, kernel size of 128).
+On CUDA, due to the higher parallelism, regular convolution can be faster in many cases, but for kernel sizes above 128, for a large number of channels or batch size, FFTConv1d will eventually be faster (basically when you no longer have idle cores that can hide the true complexity of the operation).

 ### LowPass